Overview of high-density QCD studies with the CMS experiment at the LHC: Hard probes in heavy ion collisions and sensitivity to quark-gluon plasma

 The upper right panel of Fig.~\ref{fig:quarkonia-RAA} shows the centrality-dependent \RAA patterns for the \PGUP{1S}, \PGUP{2S}, and \PGUP{3S} states.
 Contrary to the charmonium results, the \PGUP{nS} \pt reach starts at $\pt = 0\GeV$.
 This arises from the higher \PGUP{nS} mass, which enables the muons to reach the CMS muon detectors even if their parent particle is generated at rest.
 It is to be noted that the likelihood of more than one pair of beauty quarks being produced in each \PbPb collision remains quite low, even at LHC collision energies, so that our results should be essentially unaffected by the coalescence process, even in the low-\pt region, which is more likely to influence the charmonium case.

-It is worth emphasizing here that the measurement of \PGUP{3S} production represents a remarkable \emph{tour de force} as it requires high luminosity at it's extreme suppression level and lower production rate.
+It is worth emphasizing here that the measurement of \PGUP{3S} production represents a remarkable \emph{tour de force}, given its small production rate.
 In a previous CMS publication~\cite{HIN-16-023}, the \RAA of the \PGUP{1S} and \PGUP{2S} states could be properly studied, while only upper limits were reported for the \PGUP{3S} state.
 Benefiting from the larger luminosity recorded in 2018 (Table~\ref{tab:tabHIN}), the new analysis~\cite{HIN-21-007} succeeds in observing the \PGUP{3S} peak in the dimuon mass distribution with a significance well above five standard deviations, as shown in Fig.~\ref{fig:Upsilon3S}, thanks to a state-of-the-art analysis method that uses boosted decision trees to reduce the large yield of background muon pairs and, hence, obtain a signal-enriched dimuon sample.
 Another important aspect that makes this measurement feasible is the rather good dimuon mass resolution (0.6\% at midrapidity), enabling the observation of well-resolved invariant mass peaks for the \PGUP{2S} and \PGUP{3S} excited states.
 Finally, we should not forget that the bottomonium production cross sections are much smaller than those of the charmonium states, so that their studies also require large integrated luminosities, efficient triggers, and the allocation of suitable DAQ (permanent storage) bandwidths.
 All of the above points explain why CMS is particularly well suited, among the LHC experiments, to probe the physics of bottomonium production in HI collisions.
-An additional challenge in the observation of the \PGUP{2S} and \PGUP{3S} states in \PbPb collisions is that their production rates are considerably suppressed, much more than the \PGUP{1S} state, with respect to the linear extrapolation from \pp collisions.
+An additional challenge in the observation of the \PGUP{2S} and \PGUP{3S} states in \PbPb collisions is that their production rates are considerably suppressed, much more than the \PGUP{1S} state, with respect to the linear scaling with \ncoll from \pp collisions.
 This is especially true for the \PGUP{3S} state and is most pronounced in the most central \PbPb collisions, as shown in the lower right panel of Fig.~\ref{fig:quarkonia-RAA}.